engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 .. code-block:: cpp

-   // Returns the value of the minimum element in the vector int index_of_max_element(const vector<int> &vec) {
+   // Returns the index of the maximum element in the vector int index_of_max_element(const vector<int> &vec) {

    // first, check to see if this is an empty vector; if the vector